-To improve the care of patients with Clostridioides difficile (C. diff), Thibodaux Regional Medical Center used data and analytics to monitor completion of early recognition screening, protocol compliance, antimicrobial stewardship rounds, and probiotic administration.
+To improve the care of patients with C. diff, Thibodaux Regional used an analytics accelerator to monitor C. diff process and outcome measures.
+Its multidisciplinary team is able to monitor completion of early recognition screening, protocol compliance, antimicrobial stewardship rounds, and probiotic administration.
 Thibodaux Regional’s leadership, culture, evidence-based practices, and data-driven improvement approach have positively impacted its patients.

 C. diff is a significant cause of infectious disease in the U.S., responsible for nearly 500,000 infections and an estimated 15,000 deaths annually.1 C. diff is a common hospital-acquired infection (HAI).
 Overprescribing of antibiotics and lacking contact isolation practices place patients at risk for C. diff infections.2